robenkleene/development-references/bundle.md

 Note the second `bundle install --standalone` is necessary to update the `bundle/bundler/setup` to point to the new version of the gem.

+### Troubleshooting

-If a gem won't update, try specifying it explicitly, e.g., `bundle update repla`.
+If a gem won't update, the following can be tried:

+1. Specify the gem: `bundle update repla`
+2. Use the `--full-index` option: `bundle update repla --full-index`

 ## Changing the Ruby Version